LukasOfLockless/LukasOfLockless/README.md

 - 👋 I’m @LukasOfLockless
 - 👀 I’m interested in juicy games and code behind them
-- 🌱 I’m currently learning some web stuff
+- 🌱 I’m currently learning some web stuff and  3D modeling for animation or like them procedural stuff that can easily multiply content
 - 💞️ I’m looking to collaborate on unity PyTorch AI development for 2D Platformers
 - 📫 there's got to be a way to reach me through github